Pushkar Jog

 Pushkar Jog (born 15 July 1985) is an Indian actor and dancer.
 Who primarily works in Marathi and Hindi films.
 In 2018, He participated in Bigg Boss Marathi 1 and become Runner-up.

 Career

 Pushkar was born in Pune, Maharashtra.
 He did his acting debut at the age of 4.
-He gets a doctor degree in Dentistry.
-In 2007, He did his debut Marathi film Jabardast in lead role.
-He also appeared in Hindi films like Goodbuddy Gadbadi, Don't Worry Be Happy, Huff!
-It's Too Much, etc. Pushkar also works in a television shows like Nach Baliye Marathi, Tu Tu Main Main, ABP Majha Around The World. etc. In 2018, He appeared in Bigg Boss Marathi 1 as a contestant.
+He has a doctor's degree in Dentistry.
+In 2007, he did his debut Marathi film Jabardast in a lead role.
+He has also appeared in Hindi films like Goodbuddy Gadbadi, Don't Worry Be Happy, and Huff!
+It's Too Much.
+Pushkar also worked in television shows like Nach Baliye Marathi, Tu Tu Main Main and ABP Majha Around The World..
+In 2018, He appeared in Bigg Boss Marathi 1 as a contestant.